In the pilot (e,e'K) hypernuclear experiment, E89-009, the electrons associated with bremsstrahlung

 The tilt of the Enge spectrometer off the bending plane of the Splitter magnet allows

-us to avoid the extremely high rate electrons originating from bremsstrahlung and Mller scattering.
+us to avoid the extremely high rate electrons originating from bremsstrahlung and M

 However, increasing the tilt angle, the number of the accepted virtual photons will decrease.
 Therefore,